DataFire/Integrations/integrations/generated/spinbot/README.md

 # @datafire/spinbot

-Client library for Article Rewriter and Article Extractor
+Client library for Article Rewriter and Article Extractor API

 ## Installation and Usage
 ```bash